-- treat all service users with dignity and respect. - provide an example of good conduct you wish others to follow. - challenge unacceptable behaviour e.g. bullying and report all allegations/suspicions of abuse. - be identifiable and wear a name badge at all times.
+- treat all service users with dignity and respect. - provide an example of good conduct you wish others to follow. - challenge unacceptable behaviour e.g. bullying and report all allegations/suspicions of abuse. - be identifiable and always wear a name badge.